 But the opposite can happen, too.
-Suffering can twist you up, turning you into a more bitter, cynical, selfish, and cruel person than you were before.
+Suffering can twist you up, turning you more bitter, cynical, selfish, and cruel than you were before.
 Your vices do not suddenly become easier to manage.
-You may actually indulge your vices more because you believe your circumstances are exceptional and you therefore have license to be more short-tempered and selfish than usual.
-You may find reservoirs of strength you never thought you had, but that doesn’t mean you will tap into them.
+You may actually indulge your vices more because you believe your circumstances are exceptional and you have the right.
+You may glimpse reservoirs of strength you never thought you had, but that doesn’t mean you will tap into them.
 You may see flaws in your character with renewed clarity, but you may choose to blame others for those flaws rather than taking responsibility for them.

-Suffering can make you stronger—but only if you let it.
-Only if you choose not to go it alone.
+Suffering can make you stronger—if you let it.
+If you choose not to go it alone.